curl/everything-curl/libcurl-http-auth.md

 Another HTTP authentication method is called Digest.
 One advantage this method has compared to Basic, is that it does not send the password over the wire in plain text.
-This is however an authentication method that is rarely spoken by browsers and consequently is not a very frequently used one.
+This is however an authentication method that is rarely spoken by browsers and consequently is not a frequently used one.

 You can explicitly tell libcurl to use the Digest method for a specific transfer like this (it still needs user name and password set as well):